 The dataQF field in each record is a catch-all quality flag for known issues that apply to a record.
 Values are added by NEON Science upon data review.
-For Plant foliar traits, the list of dataQF values is given below.
+For Plant foliar traits, the list of dataQF values is given in the table below.

 The entry 'deprecatedMethod' refers to chlorophyll and carotenoid data from 2016 that was analyzed after a very long sample hold time (several months).
 From 2017 and beyond, samples are analyzed within two weeks of collection.
 Accordingly, pigment data from 2016 have been flagged.
-The drying issue for C-N analyses is described in the Special Considerations section above.
+The entry 'dryingProtocolError' refers to the drying issue for C-N analyses described in the Special Considerations section above.
+The entry 'chlorophyllOnlySample' refers to field samples that were collected for pigment analyses only because the pigment sub-sample of the initial foliar sample was destroyed prior to analysis.
+In order to relate the chlorophyll data for those individuals to other trait measurements, users will need to join on tagID or individualID plus year, and should beware that the collect dates and exact sampled branch differ.

-tableName fieldName value definition chlorophyll dataQF deprecatedMethod Data generated using deprecated/legacy work- flows; overly long hold time for pigment samples carbonNitrogen arbonNitrogen dataQF dryingProtoc Samples were not re-dried prior to external lab analysis, weight percent C values are likely under- estimated by 1.5-2.5 percent
+tableName fieldName value definition chlorophyll dataQF deprecatedMethod Data generated using deprecated/legacy work- flows; overly long hold time for pigment samples carbonNitrogen dataQF dryingProtocolError Samples were not re-dried prior to external lab analysis, weight percent C values are likely under- estimated by 1.5-2.5 percent fieldData dataQF chlorophyllOnlySample Material collected for pigment analysis only

 Additionally, several 'condition' fields have been added to the field and lab processing tables over time in order to communicate anomalous sample conditions or method deviations.
-Definitions for the categorical codes used for these fields are included in the file NEON Categorical Codes for Plant foliar traits

-(DP1.10026.001) (AD[08]), provided in the download package for this data product.
+Definitions for the categorical codes used for these fields are included in the file NEON Categorical Codes for Plant foliar traits (DP1.10026.001) (AD[08]), provided in the download package for this data product.
 Fields have been added over time and entries may be missing in older data.